Chris Brooks (gymnast)

-Christopher Brooks (born December 19, 1986 in Houston, Texas) is a retired American gymnast, now assistant coach of the Arkansas Razorbacks NCAA gymnastics team.
-He won four gold medals at the 2012 Pacific Rim Championships.
-He has trained alongside Olympic and World Championships medalist Jonathan Horton as a junior, college and senior elite gymnast.
+Christopher Dean Brooks (born December 19, 1986, in Houston, Texas) is a retired American gymnast who represented the United States at the 2016 Summer Olympic Games.
+He is now assistant coach of the Arkansas Razorbacks NCAA gymnastics team.
+He was a member of the United States men's national artistic gymnastics team and won four gold medals at the 2012 Pacific Rim Championships.
+He has trained alongside Olympic and World Championships medalist Jonathan Horton as a junior, college, and senior elite gymnast.
 On August 17, 2017, he announced his retirement from artistic gymnastics.

-Early life
+Early life and education

-Brooks was a highly ranked junior gymnast in high school, where he trained at Houston North gymnastics club, under coach Bill Foster.
-He was a member of the U.S. junior national team 1999–2001, 2002–2005.
+Brooks was a highly-ranked junior gymnast in high school, where he trained at Houston North Gymnastics Club, under coach Bill Foster.
+He was a U.S. junior national team member from 1999–2001 and again from 2002–2005.
 In 2003, he was a gold medalist at the USA national championships.
-In 2004, he suffered a serious injury when his grip locked while training on high bar, resulting in shattering and splintering of the ulna and radius of his right arm.
+In 2004, he suffered a serious injury when his grip locked while training on horizontal bar, resulting in shattering and splintering of the ulna and radius of his right arm.
+He attended Cypress Creek High School before enrolling at the University of Oklahoma to pursue gymnastics.

-NCAA
+Gymnastics career

+Collegiate

-He was a member of the Oklahoma Sooners gymnastics team in college from 2005–2009.
+He was a member of the Oklahoma Sooners men's gymnastics team in college from 2005 to 2009.
 The team were national champions in 2006 and 2008.
-Brooks was a multi-year, multi-event All American, and in 2009, was captain of the Sooners men's gymnastics team.
+Brooks was a multi-year, multi-event All-American, and in 2009, was captain of the Sooners men's gymnastics team.